s-rodriguez/af/docs/index.rst

 It was built with an extensibility design in mind, so anyone can adapt it according to his needs and to the context where it is going to be used:

- * Base DB controller generic class, so to achieve the extension for different new types of DB's.
+ * :class:`af.controller.data.DataController` generic class, so to achieve the extension for different new types of DB's.
 (Currently supporting sqlite)
  * Base Algorithm generic class, so to be able to implement new anonymization algorithms for existing or new privacy models.
 (3 algorithms provided with the library: Datafly, Incognito-K and Incognito-L)
  * Hierarchy class built with the idea of being able to generalize/supress any type of attribute (string, int, etc...).